Relax-15/ObjectMappers/README.md

 # ObjectMappers

-This project is to compare Object-Mapping libraries in both usabilty and perfomance(inspired by an article from Codemaze)
+This project is to compare Object-Mapping libraries in both usabilty and perfomance

 We started with AutoMapper and Mapster